Please note that this page dates from August 2015 and is currently in the process of being updated.

 “Determining whether immigrants make a positive or negative fiscal contribution is highly dependent on what costs and benefits are included in the calculations.
 Government claims that the exchequer consistently benefits from immigration rely on the children of one UK-born parent and one immigrant parent being attributed to the UK-born population—a questionable approach.
 But even using the Government's preferred method, the fiscal impact is small compared to GDP and cannot be used to justify large-scale immigration”.
 (Para.
 132)

 No. So long as they go home at the end of their studies, they do not add to population growth.
 Those students who can find graduate level work at a salary of £20,000 or more can stay on.
 The problem has been bogus colleges and students and this is the area the government is tackling.
+They have, for example, closed 750 bogus colleges.
 Meanwhile, it appears from the International Passenger Survey (IPS) that non-EU students are arriving at a rate of about 150,000 a year but are only leaving at 50,000 a year.

 “Arguments in favour of high immigration to defuse the "pensions time bomb" do not stand up to scrutiny as they are based on the unreasonable assumption of a static retirement age as people live longer, and ignore the fact that, in time, immigrants too will grow old and draw pensions.
 Increasing the official retirement age will significantly reduce the increase in the dependency ratio and is the only viable way to do so.”
 (Para.
 158)

 No. Globalisation of travel and communications has been occurring for some time yet countries such as Canada, Australia and the United States continue to impose a strict immigration policy.
 Globalisation does not preclude immigration control.
-Every country has the right to decide who can and cannot enter and recent high levels of net migration to the UK have been a result of conscious government decisions and/or incompetence.
+Every country has the right to decide who may and may not enter; recent high levels of net migration to the UK have been a result of conscious government decisions and a measure of incompetence.
 Net migration rose from just under 50,000 a year in 1997 to over 250,000 a year in the middle of the last decade; nearly four million foreign immigrants were admitted during the period of the Labour government.